 Many people hate to do research because it takes a lot of time and dedication, but if you really want to have a successful career transition, you need to invest your time in researching.
 It’ll prevent any mishap and you will have a smooth transition.
 You’d also be prepared for challenges you may have to face in the future because you’d have a good structure to proceed with.

-- Tweak your resume when considering a career change
+Tweak your resume when considering a career change

 This is very important.
-If you are considering a switch in career, you should ensure that you play down the industry of your previous experience and find areas that align to your prospective industry.
+If you are considering a switch in career, you should ensure that you play down the industry of your previous experience and find areas that align with your prospective industry.

 For example, I have a background in law and I was switching over to human resources.
 In my resume, I left out things like going to represent a client in Court or drafting legal documents.
 Rather, I replaced this with a sentence that explained that I had drafted several documents for internal and external firm initiatives in the past.
 This will show that I have good writing skills which are also important for a career in human resources.